-Start your day on Floreana, one of the larger islands in the archipelago.
-Ask your guide to tell you about its mysterious and interesting human history of the island, from its first human settlers to the actual population.
+Start your day on Floreana, of the greenest islands in the archipelago.
+Ask your guide to tell you about its mysterious history laden with rumors of murderous baronesses, blackmail, and dubious disappearances.

 Espanola is one of the most magical of all the islands.
-As your dingy brings you to shore see sea lion pups sunbathing with marine iguanas and blue-footed boobies nesting in between, and nearby may be a Galapagos hawk.
-If it is booby mating season watch the bonded pairs do the infamous booby dance (if it’s not mating season, ask your guide to demonstrate - after all it’s their job to teach you about the local fauna!).
+It is a place where the animals reign supreme and we humans are merely guests.
+As your dingy brings you to shore you’ll see Sea Lion pups sunbathing with Marine Iguanas and Blue Footed Boobies nesting in between, and nearby may be a Galapagos Hawk.
+If it is Booby mating season watch the bonded pairs do the infamous Booby dance (if it’s not mating season, ask your guide to demonstrate - after all, it’s their job to teach you about the local fauna!).

-As you make your way around the island pass by El Soplador, a giant blowhole that explodes to heights reaching 25 feet.
-In the nearby tide pools you can often find lounging sea lions enjoying the blowhole’s misty spray.
-Following lunch on board the yacht, visit Garner Bay, a great place for sunbathing, swimming and snorkeling.
-Lionfish, flycatchers, and Galapagos hawks keep you company as you relax under the rays of the evening sun.
+As you make your way around the island you’ll pass by El Soplador, a giant blowhole that explodes to heights reaching 25 feet.
+In the nearby tide pools, you can often find lounging sea lions enjoying the blowhole’s misty spray.
+Following lunch on board the yacht, you’ll visit Garner Bay, a great place for sunbathing, swimming, and snorkeling.
+Lionfish, Flycatchers, and Galapagos Hawks will keep you company as you relax under the rays of the evening sun.
 Dinner on the yacht completes your day.

 Day 4: Isla Lobos | San Cristobal | Disembark

 Arrive early in the morning in San Cristobal, the capital of the Galapagos.
 Isla Lobos is a very small islet made of volcanic rocks that gets its name from the colony of Sea Lions (Lobo de Mar in Spanish) that live there.
 Here you can observe the behavior and interaction of Sea Lions living in a small community.